monash-human-power/data-acquisition-system/wireless_modules/middle_module/README.md

 ## Dependencies
+- Remember to run `git submodule update --init` to set up the required submodules
 - Ensure the `config.py` file is created locally (see the 'Getting Started' section above)
 - The `test.py` requires the `paho-mqtt` library installed for Python